muratk5n/thirdwave/en/README.md

 France nuke move makes sense for them..
 H2 can be the clean, optimal carrier, but is not a energy source itself.
-If clean renewable sources are not 100% there, nuke can fill the gap.
+If clean renewable sources are not 100% there, and country wants to be self-sufficient, nuke can fill the gap.
+Not crazy abit it but.. it is what it is

 ---